abuicke/tarot/minor arcana/disks/7 of Disks.md

 ### Reversed

-1) Making strides towards a (physical/material) goal which has, as of yet, been unfulfilled, e.g. weight loss, saving money.
+1) Setting one's sights on a material goal which has, as of yet, been unfulfilled, e.g. weight loss or saving money.
 2) Positive expectations of the future.